Easy No-Cook Strawberry Freezer Jam (Low Sugar)

 Notes

-- You can either cut the stems off using a paring knife or invest in a strawberry huller.
+- Remove the stems before crushing.
+A paring knife works, or use a strawberry huller.

 - Fresh-picked strawberries are ideal, but store-bought works too.